tattle-made/feluda/docs/src/pages/rough.md

 pp.pprint(my_dict)

 in the request payload, either look for the media item in the files OR look for a media_url or text field in the post_data

+# Python and pip related things

+pip list
+pip install <package_name> -U // upgrades the package to its latest version.